 Akiva is our smoking hot (and I mean that quite literally) seraph love-interest.
 He’s deep and tortured, which admittedly is annoyingly typical for the genre, but he’s not a knob!
-He’s no Raffe from the Penryn and the End of Days series (seriously that series is so flawless it’s almost annoying), but as far as angel love interests go he’s one of the good ‘uns.
+As far as angel love interests go he’s one of the good ‘uns.
 He is a very well crafted character, with plenty of good bits and weaknesses to match and boy is he swoon-worthy.
 Interestingly enough though, the main love story is not, in my opinion, the best one in the trilogy…

 Mik and Zuzana are an excellent example of this.
 They have been dubbed by the fandom the best secondary characters of all time and they really are second to none.
 They’re the kind of sidekicks that are so kick ass and funny they tend to steal the limelight, and they just so happen to have the fucking cutest romance I’ve ever seen.

 “What a lovely display of personhood.
 He’s like a good book cover that grabs your gaze.
 Read me.
 I’m fun but smart.
 You won’t be able to put me down.”